International migration

 Unless you are exempt, you may need to demonstrate that you meet certain minimum standards of English language proficiency by taking and achieving a specific result in an English language test.

-You can check exemptions and English requirements by visa type here.
+You can check exemptions and English requirements on the Department of Home Affairs website.

 Information to demonstrate sufficient work experience